-Elouise is a sweet twelve year-old little girl.
-She has a smile and a personality that will touch your heart.
+Elouise is just one of these sweet children affected by this disease.
 Born in 2005, she initially showed no symptoms of any neurological conditions.
 She began walking, running, and playing just like any other kid her age.
 Then, around age 3, she started to pull her right arm up when running.
 Someone suggested an MRI which showed delayed myelination and an under sized cerebellum.
 Thus began the endless journey of test after test.
 Every body organ was tested, but no definitive cause was identified.
 Over the next few years, her condition deteriorated.

 Through our connection with other families, we have noticed a common theme among all children affected by H-ABC.
 They are all happy and content children.
 Most attend school regularly with varying degrees of support.
 At a minimum, all the children need physical therapy.
 Elouise, as an example, never complains, or asks why she is different from her friends.
 These children are a blessing to everyone they meet!

 Sadly, some children have passed away from this disease, see their stories in the links below:

 Below are videos about Elouise and the progression that affects her and children like her..